 - Drinking cold water,

-- Placing an ice pack on your forehead or side of the neck,
+- Icing the vagus nerve by placing an ice pack on your forehead or side of the neck,

 - Splash face with cold water,

 - Eating popsicles/ice lollies, like these Healthy Tropical Popsicles/Ice Lollies.

 Related Post: 10 Healthy Habits To Improve Your Health For Free

 9).
 Prayer & Meditation